groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/email-to-xlsb.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps for Converting WEB to XLSB in Java"
+    title_left: "Steps for Converting Email to XLSB in Java"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java) makes it easy for developers to convert the WEB file to XLSB in few lines of code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java) makes it easy for developers to convert the Email file to XLSB in few lines of code.

-        *   Create a new instance of Converter class and load the WEB file with full path
+        *   Create a new instance of Converter class and load the Email file with full path
         *   Set ConvertOptions for the XLSB document type
         *   Call the convert() method and pass the document name (full path) and format (XLSB) as parameter